Tomás Canavery: Biography

 Tomás Canavery was born in Buenos Aires, the son of Tomás Canaverys and Macedonia Castillo, belonging to a distinguished family of the city.
 He did his elementary studies in Buenos Aires, and was ordained as priest in the seminary of San Lorenzo.

 He started his military career being almost a child.
-At the age of 13 years, he participated in the Battle of Caseros, as sub-lieutenant, and was among the defenders of the city, during the conflict of September 11, 1852, between Buenos Aires Province and the Argentine Confederation.
+At the age of 13, he participated in the Battle of Caseros, as sub-lieutenant, and was among the defenders of the city, during the conflict of September 11, 1852, between Buenos Aires Province and the Argentine Confederation.

 He left the habits for a brief period and entered the Conciliar Seminary of Buenos Aires in 1860.
-He served as a military chaplain during the Paraguayan War, and for his heroic behavior was promoted to Lieutenant colonel.
+He served as a military chaplain during the Paraguayan War, and for his heroic behavior was promoted to Lieutenant Colonel.
 Canavery was present at the battles of Yatay, Battle of Tuyutí, Battle of Curupayty and Battle of Lomas Valentinas, occurred on December 27, 1868.
 Finished the war he was added to troops who occupied the city of Asunción.
 He was the first Chaplain who served in Villa Occidental, being replaced in the position by José Pablo Lynch y Cabrera.

 He was the most prominent member of the Canaverys family in the Río de la Plata.
 He was awarded the following medals: commemorative for the taking of Uruguaiana; cordon of Tuyutí; shield of Curupayty; star of Guardia Nacional of Buenos Aires Province.
 And the crosses granted by the Brazilian and Uruguayan government.

 He served as the Governor's Chaplain in the Gran Chaco, which also included territories of Formosa and Paraguay.
 In 1897 he obtained his retirement from the Argentine army by decree of the then President José Evaristo Uriburu.

 In 1880, Tomás Canavery served as chaplain in the Penitenciaría Nacional of Buenos Aires, and also served as parish priest in the village of Benito Juárez.
 He was holder in the municipalidad of Ramallo, city where he also served as priest in the Saint Francis Xavier Church of Ramallo.

-He was also dedicated to teaching, he served as preceptor of elementary school in the towns of Ramallo and Ministro Rivadavia (Greater Buenos Aires), being also the priest of the Parish Nuestra Señora del Tránsito of that locality in 1877.
+He was also dedicated to teaching.
+He served as preceptor of elementary school in the towns of Ramallo and Ministro Rivadavia (Greater Buenos Aires), being also the priest of the Parish Nuestra Señora del Tránsito of that locality in 1877.

-Tomás Canavery took part in several national events, such as the installation of the Railways in 1857.
+Tomás Canavery took part in several national events, such as the installation of the railways in 1857.
 He also attended the inauguration of the Ramallo Railway Station of the Central Argentine Railway in 1886, and supported the privatization of the railways in 1890.
-His last public appearances was in 1908 when he attended the senses tributes celebrated to the Warriors of Paraguay in the Recoleta Cemetery, and during the Centenary of the May Revolution in 1910.
+His last public appearances were in 1908 when he attended the tributes celebrated to veterans of the Paraguayan War in the Recoleta Cemetery, and during the Centenary of the May Revolution in 1910.

-At the moment a street of the district of Nuñez, Autonomous City of Buenos Aires takes its name in its honor.
-In the city of Ramallo is located the primary education establishment known as Escuela Nº5 Capellan Cnel.
+A street of the district of Nuñez, Autonomous City of Buenos Aires is named in his honor.
+In the city of Ramallo there is a school named Escuela Nº5 Capellan Cnel.
 Tomás O. Canavery.